 A U.K. government commission exploring short- and long-term plans to increase capacity at the country’s airports is now preparing to narrow down its list of submissions, which it made public earlier today.
 Led by Sir Howard Davies, the Airports Commission has received around 120 submissions from varying parties examining a wide range of approaches to building airport capacity.
 Some 70 of the submissions discuss how airports should make best use of their existing facilities in the short ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "U.K. Airports Commission Publishes Airport Proposals".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "U.K. Airports Commission Publishes Airport Proposals".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.